ringcentral/ringcentral-api-docs/docs/team-messaging/manual/webhooks.md

 ### Using the RingCentral API

-The other way to create a Glip Webhook URL is via the API.
+The other way to create an Incoming Webhook URL is via the API.
 To create a webhook URL in this fashion, a developer uses the API to create a webhook associated with a specific chat ID.
 Let's look at a sample request and response for how a webhook URL is generated.

 === "Request"